Athletics at the 2012 Summer Olympics – Women's 1500 metres: Doping and aftermath

-Suspicions about the race's legitimacy with regard to doping emerged almost immediately.
-Great Britain's Lisa Dobriskey, who finished 10th, felt fewer qualms about voicing her suspicions, telling reporters immediately after the race, "I don't believe I'm competing on a level playing field."
-While refusing to accuse any specific athlete of PED use, Dobriskey added that "People will be caught eventually, I think.
-Fingers crossed, anyway."
+Suspicions about the race's legitimacy with regard to doping quickly emerged.
+Great Britain's Lisa Dobriskey, who finished 10th, told BBC Radio 5 Live immediately after the race, "I don't believe I'm competing on a level playing field."
+While refusing to accuse any specific athlete of performance-enhancing drugs use, Dobriskey said that "I think people will be caught eventually ...
+Fingers crossed."
+Dobriskey faced criticisms for her comments, but was later considered vindicated by subsequent events.

 In May 2013, several news organizations reported that winner Aslı Çakır Alptekin had tested positive for a banned substance.
 As her second doping offense, she would face a lifetime ban if found guilty and be stripped of her gold medal.
 Neither the IAAF nor WADA made an official confirmation of the positive drug test.
-On 28 July 2014, IAAF announced that 9th-place finisher Yekaterina Kostetskaya was sanctioned for doping after her biological passport had showed abnormalities.
+On 28 July 2014, IAAF announced that 9th-place finisher Yekaterina Kostetskaya was sanctioned for doping after her biological passport had shown abnormalities.
 Her result was disqualified.

 On 17 August 2015, the Court of Arbitration for Sport approved a settlement agreed to by Alptekin and the IAAF.
 Alptekin agreed to give up her 1500 m Olympic title and serve an eight-year ban for blood doping.
 There was no confirmation from the IOC whether the medals would be redistributed.